Ron Smith (footballer, born 1949): Australia

 Smith spent time in 2003 at Liverpool assisting Gérard Houllier with video analysis before returning to his adopted Australia in 2004 to serve as Technical Manager to Football Federation Australia.

-In June 2005 Smith was appointed interim coach of the Australia national team until the appointment of Guus Hiddink when he resumed his position as Technical Manager.
+In June 2005, Smith was appointed interim coach of the Australia national team until the appointment of Guus Hiddink when he resumed his position as Technical Manager.
 Ron Smith uses "Sportscode" digital video analysis software that allows coaches to analyse football video by breaking the play down into its component parts.

-From January 2008 Smith assisted Graham Arnold with the Olympic team through to the finals in Beijing in August that year and worked as the technical analyst to Pim Verbeek to the World Cup Finals in Germany in June 2010.
+From January 2008, Smith assisted Graham Arnold with the Olympic team through to the finals in Beijing in August that year and worked as the technical analyst to Pim Verbeek to the World Cup Finals in Germany in June 2010.

 Smith continues his role as technical analyst to the Olympic team and Senior National Team who have qualified for their third successive World Cup in Brazil next year.

 He was linked to a technical director's role at NSW Premier League club Sydney Olympic and signed in December 2009 as a Technical Consultant.
 Smith provided advice to Sydney Olympic during the 2010 season.

 In the 2009–10 'A' League season the 'Coaching Clinic' series on Fox Sport's Match Day Saturday program, was written and produced by Ron Smith.

-In August 2010 Ron Smith was the chief scout for Nike, in "The Chance" and nominated Tom Rogic, who was voted in the top eight from one hundred trialists from all over the world, to spend a year at the Nike Academy in England in 2011.
+In August 2010, Ron Smith was the chief scout for Nike, in "The Chance" and nominated Tom Rogic, who was voted in the top eight from one hundred trialists from all over the world, to spend a year at the Nike Academy in England in 2011.
 Tom Rogic has since played for the Australian National Team and signed with Celtic FC.

-In 2012 Ron produced an App for Coaches called 'Football Practices' and launched a website for coaches in 2013, www.thefootballcentre.com.au.
-He is currently a full-time student at University of Canberra due to complete his PhD by research in 2016.